Continuous field of Orlicz space on locally compact groupoids and related results: Abstract

 \section{Abstract}

 Let $G$ be a locally compact second countable groupoid with a fixed Haar system $\lambda=\{\lambda^{u}\}_{u\in G^{0}}$ and $(\Phi,\Psi)$ be a complementary pair of $N$-functions satisfying the $\Delta_{2}$-condition.
-In this article, we introduce the continuous field of Orlicz space $(L^{\Phi}_{0},\Delta_{1})$ over the unit space $G^0$ and provide a sufficient condition for the space of continuous sections vanishing at infinity, denoted $E^{\Phi}_{0}$, to be a Banach algebra under a suitable convolution.
-Further, the condition for a closed $C_{b}(G^{0})$-submodule $I$ of $E^{\Phi}_{0}$ to be a left ideal is established.
-Moreover, we provide a groupoid analogue of the characterization of the space of convolutors of Morse-Transue space for locally compact groups.
+In this paper, we introduce the continuous field of Orlicz space $(L^{\Phi}_{0},\Delta_{1})$ over the unit space $G^0$ and provide a sufficient condition for the space of continuous sections vanishing at infinity, denoted $E^{\Phi}_{0}$, to form a Banach algebra under a suitable convolution.
+Additionally, we establish the condition for a closed $C_{b}(G^{0})$-submodule $I$ of $E^{\Phi}_{0}$ to be a left ideal.
+Furthermore, we present a groupoid analogue of the characterization of the space of convolutors of Morse-Transue space for locally compact groups.

 \keywords{Groupoids; Orlicz spaces; Continuous field of Orlicz space; Convolutor space.}

 \subjclass{Primary 18B40, 46E30; Secondary 46H99}